Actual Freedom – The Actual Freedom Mailing List Correspondence

 RESPONDENT: ... yet when I wrote the above questions I was aware of the fact that you did not write the actualist entry for ‘spiritual.’
 I was, and still am interested in your response to the above questions if you care to reply.

 RICHARD: Sure ... in regards to what definition of the word ‘spiritual’ I was working with when I said to another ‘you are not the first to be sucked into thinking that Mr. Uppaluri Krishnamurti is non-spiritual and, presumably, will not be the last’ I was not referring to what Peter wrote about in the glossary article you quoted from.
-Vis.:
+Viz.:

 • [Peter]: ‘When I was leaving the spiritual world and began to really investigate what others had to say about the human condition, I was amazed to discover that everyone – and I do mean everyone – has a spiritual outlook on life.
-The spiritual viewpoint permeates philosophy, science, medicine, education, psychology, law, etc.
+The spiritual viewpoint permeates philosophy, science, medicine, education, psychology, law, etc. (Library, Topics, Spiritual).

 I was clearly referring to a person who actively sought – and attained – the spiritual solution to all the ills of humankind ... not someone whose [quote] ‘spiritual viewpoint permeates philosophy, science, medicine, education, psychology, law, etc.’ [endquote].